-Students will work two semesters in our Culinary Cafe, gaining experience in all aspects of running a food establishment.
+Students will work two semesters in our Culinary Cafe or an alternate commercial food service establishment approved by the Culinary Program Director, gaining experience in all aspects of running a food establishment.
 Students also gain practical experience through a variety of campus functions and a 2-credit internship to be performed at a community business.
-Successful completion of the program will result in graduating with both an AAS in Culinary Arts and a Certified Culinarian through the American Culinary Federation.
+Successful completion of the program will result in graduating with an AAS in Culinary Arts and as a Certified Culinarian through the American Culinary Federation.

-English (6 hours) ENGL1013 English Composition I ENGL1023 English Composition II or Computer Requirement (3 hours) CPSI1003 Introduction to Computer Applications ENGL1123 Technical and Business English Social Science e Elective (3hou rs) Math (3 hours) BTMA1033 Math for Business Technology MATH1103 Math with Business Appl. or HISTxxxx CRIMxxxx PSYCXXXX SOCIxxxx ECONxxxx ANTHxxxx GEOGxxx PLSCxxxx any higher level math Additional Requirement (1 hour) COLL1101 Freshman Seminar
+English (6 credit hours) ENGL1013 English Composition I ENGL1023 English Composition II or ENGL1133 Technical and Business English

+Math (3 credit hours)

+BTMA1033 Math for Business Technology MATH1103 Math with Business Appl. or any higher level math

+Computer Requirement (3 credit hours)

+CPSI1003 Introduction to Computer Applications

+Social Science Elective (3 credit hours)

+HISTxxxx SOCIxxxx ANTHxxxx

+CRIMxxxx ECONxxxx GEOGxxxx

+PSYCxxxx PLSCxxxx

+Additional Requirement (1 credit hour) COLL1101 Freshman Seminar (see the Freshman Seminar Policy)